dankelley/sextant/README.md

 *H* = *L*tan *θ* is the inferred height.](fig1.png)

-As illustrated above, you can find the height *H* of a flagpole, tree, building, etc., on flat ground, by pacing off a horizontal distance *L* from it’s base, and then finding the angle *θ* to the top.
-The height, in paces, is then given by *L*tan *θ*.
-(To convert to meters or some other unit, count off some paces on a sidewalk, asking a friend to mark the start and end spots by scratching with chalk or a stone.
-Then measure the distance with a ruler or other measuring device.)
+As illustrated above, you can find the height *H* of a flagpole, tree, building, etc., on flat ground, by pacing off[1] a horizontal distance *L* from it’s base, and then finding the angle *θ* to the top.
+The height above is then given by where *H*<sub>*e*</sub> is the height of your eye above the ground, which you may take to be your height.

 If you don’t have a calculator handy, you may use the table in the Appendix to get the tan *θ*, and carry out the calculation by hand to a couple of digits.
 (As an exercise, repeat the pace-measure-calculate exercise a few times, to get an idea of the uncertainty of the method.)

 ## Example 2: hill height